Caspila/GUInity/README.md

 # Name

-I chose GUInity because it summarizes well what I'm trying to do:
+I chose the name GUInity because it summarizes well what I'm trying to do:
 - GUI stands for Gui-lherme not for Graphical User Interface.
 It's mine!
+My precious!
 - nity stands for Unity.
-It's the engine I have the most experience and the one that I'm basing on for a lot of design decisions.
+It's the engine I have the most experience and the one that I'm using as a base for a lot of design decisions.

 # Dependencies